ParaGroup/StreamBenchmarks/README.md

 * <strong>Apache Flink</strong>
 * <strong>WindFlow</strong> ([link](https://github.com/ParaGroup/WindFlow))

 The same applications (except YSB) have also been provided in <strong>BriskStream</strong>, a research SPS for multicores.
 They can be found [here](https://github.com/Xtra-Computing/briskstream).
-If you need to test YSB in BriskStream, send an email to me, and I will share the source code with you.
+If you need to test YSB in BriskStream, send an email to me and I will share the source code with you.

 Dataset files are quite large.
-For same applications, the scripts to generate them have been provided in this repository.
+For some applications, the scripts to generate them have been provided in this repository.
 For the other applications, send me an email.

 # Contributors
 The main developer and maintainer of this repository is [Gabriele Mencagli](mailto:mencagli@di.unipi.it).
 Other authors of the source code are two former Master students in my group: Alessandra Fais and Andrea Cardaci.